Panel to screen applicants for PTU VC post was not as per norms: Punjab governor | Education

 - India

-Punjab Governor Banwarilal Purohit on Wednesday said the committee set up by the state government to screen applicants for the post of vice-chancellor of the Punjab Technical University was not as per UGC norms.
+Punjab Governor Banwarilal Purohit has claimed that the committee set up by the state government to screen applicants for the post of vice-chancellor of the Punjab Technical University was not as per UGC norms.

 ''Three names were sent to me and I chose who I thought was the best of the lot,'' Purohit said.